-For Graduate Attributes (GAs), refer to the Guide to the Career Development Courses.
+For Graduate Attributes, refer to the Guide to Entrepreneurship Courses.

-The Graduate Attributes of the Master's Degree Program are listed in Table MA-1 as follows:
+The Graduate Attributes of the Master's Degree Program are listed in Table M-1 as follows:

 GA0M: You can clearly plan your own career and recognize the abilities necessary for realizing it while considering ethics and relevance to societal problems.